pyccel/pyccel/docs/quickstart.md

 ## Cleaning up the environment

-Pyccel generates various files, in order to help clean up the environment after using it, we therefore also provide the command line tool: `pyccel_clean`.
+Pyccel generates various files, in order to help clean up the environment after using it, we therefore also provide the command line tool: `pyccel-clean`.
 This tool removes all folders whose name begins with `__pyccel__` or `__epyccel__` and can also be used to remove shared libraries and programs.

 ## Getting Help